What are the realistic networking goals that screenwriters can achieve when attending film festivals and writing conferences?

 You need to stop, take a minute, and breathe.

 Building a network in the film and television industry is about mutual benefits.
-There is no charity given, no matter how wonderful and approachable those industry insiders may be.
+There is no charity given, no matter how pleasant and approachable those industry insiders may be.
 Agents, managers, development executives, and producers will only connect with newcomers that have appealing projects and a clear sense of worth — business-wise.

 Before you get cynical about that statement, remember that you are at these events to use those types of people the same way.
-You are trying to progress your own career and that is why you are trying to network with those that can help you accomplish that.
+You are trying to progress your own career, and that is why you are trying to network with those that can help you accomplish that.
 That’s where the mutual benefit comes into play.